vfarcic/devops26/manuscript/15-advanced-pipelines.md

 " | tee jenkins-x.yml
 ```

-We added the `stage: build` instruction to the existing override oof the `release` pipeline. we also added the `roollout` command as yet another step in the `promote` stage of the `release`pipeline.
+We added the `stage: build` instruction to the existing override of the `release` pipeline.
+We also added the `rollout` command as yet another step in the `promote` stage of the `release` pipeline.

 You probably know what comes next.
-We'll validate the pipeline systax, push the changes to GitHub and observe the activities hoping that they will tell us whether the change was successful or not.
+We'll validate the pipeline syntax, push the changes to GitHub, and observe the activities hoping that they will tell us whether the change was successful or not.

 ```bash
 jx step syntax validate pipeline